 The Board shall then consider the complaint.
 It may give notice of its decision orally or in writing at any time up to and including the next regularly scheduled Board meeting.
 If for any reason the Board fails to reach a decision regarding the complaint by the end of the next regularly scheduled meeting, the lack of a response by the Board upholds the administrative decision at Level Three.

 REQUEST A PAPER COPY OF THIS HANDBOOK

-Any resident may request a print copy of this handbook by contacting the Dean of Students, Scott Nalley, at 254-659-7793 or snalley@hillcollege.edu or from any Student Services Office.
+Any resident may request a print copy of this handbook by contacting the Dean of Students, at 254-659-7793 or from any Student Services Office.

 ACADEMIC CALENDAR